JeremyDelorme/movie_api_project/README.md

 ## Description

 I developed this Movie_Api as part of my Full-Stack Web Development Course at CareerFoundry.
+It is a erver-side component of a “movies” web application called myFlix.
+The web application will provide users with access to information about different movies, directors, and genres.
+Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ## Technologies used